Adityazero4/Responsive_Portfolio/README.md

 1. Clone the repository: `git clone [repository URL]`
 2. Open the project folder in your preferred code editor.
 3. Open the `index.html` file in a web browser to view the website.

-## Contributing

-I appreciate any suggestions, feedback, or contributions to enhance this personal portfolio website.
-If you would like to contribute, please follow the guidelines in the `CONTRIBUTING.md` file.

 ## Contact